 In early April 2012, BHM offered their first recording, in the form of a four-song self-titled EP.
-In the fall of 2013, on the heels of a successful Kickstarter campaign, and BHM teamed up with Ron DiSilvestro and Forge Recording in Oreland, PA to record its long awaited debut full-length LP, Red Summer Spirit.
+In the fall of 2013, on the heels of a successful Kickstarter campaign, BHM teamed up with Ron DiSilvestro and Forge Recording in Oreland, PA to record their long-awaited debut full-length LP, Red Summer Spirit.
 The record released on March 1, 2013 to a sold-out crowd at Kung Fu Necktie in Philadelphia and is now available through many major online outlets.

 Enjoying the fruit of America’s neo-folk revival, Black Horse Motel has solidified itself as one of the East Coast’s most relevant folk bands.
 The group has performed at many of Philadelphia’s popular venues, including World Cafe Live, Kung Fu Necktie, Tin Angel, Milkboy (Philly and Ardmore), and Underground Arts.
 They have been featured as live performers on several radio programs, such as Gene Shay’s Folk Show on WXPN, Folkadelphia on XPN2, and Y-Not Radio.
 Songs from their recorded works have also been featured on Delaware’s WSTW Hometown Heroes show.

-Undeterred by some recent lineup changes in the guitar and viola/violin spots, the group, now consisting of David Richardson, Megan Manning, Desiree Haney, and Galen Fitzpatrick, is looking to tour, record and expand their fanbase in 2014.
+Undeterred by some recent lineup changes, the group, now consisting of David Richardson, Megan Manning, Desiree Haney, Galen Fitzpatrick, and Ryann Lynch, is looking to tour, record and expand their fanbase in 2014.

 black horse motel is: